mpokrass/Personality-notes/psych-356.md

 DeYoung split into instability vs plasticity.

 In his lab, trying to find neural signatures of the activity of these two system.
 ACC (anterior cingulate cortex) top of the brain registers when goals are not going well.
 Reliable negative voltage deflection.
-Magnitute of this reflects the magnitude of anxiety.
+Magnitude of this reflects the magnitude of anxiety.
 Left frontal is more active during approach motivation - eager states.

 Neurotransmitters - low serotonin predicts high activity in anxiety.
 High dopamine predicts high activity of the approach system.

 Are anxiety and approach processes related?
 Reciprocally inhibitory?
 Gray's student revised his theory.
-Widely accepted that these 2 symptons are reciprocally inhibitory.
+Widely accepted that these 2 symptoms are reciprocally inhibitory.
 High approach system dampens the anxious system.
 At a trait level, can be high or low in both.
 Recent study that looked at people's brain activation looked at left frontal vs right frontal brain activity.
 Made people make errors in the lab, measured anxiety response (ACC).
 Found that approach motivation seemed to be associated with muted error negativity.
 Anxious people had a higher response.

 ACC detects survival relevant information, feeds forward to neocortical part of brain to act on the information.